McQueen was fascinated by the female torso and designed several showpieces which emphasised its form and distorted its physical properties.

 The ‘coiled’ corset from The Overlook (Autumn/Winter 1999), combines meticulous craftsmanship, radical body adornment and was a unique collaboration between McQueen, Kees van der Graaf and jeweller Shaun Leane.

-The corset is made of 97 handcrafted aluminium coils and has a 15-inch (22 cm) waist.
+The corset is made of 97 handcrafted aluminium coils.
 The construction is similar to that of the cuirass (historical leather body armour designed for the torso in which the breastplate and backplate are fastened at the sides).
 In McQueen’s version, the sides are screwed together, with the wearer inside.
 Kees van der Graaf created a plaster of Paris mould of model Laura Morgan’s torso, onto which Leane then fitted the coils.

 This was a physically demanding piece to make; Leane was only able to craft eight coils in a 16-hour day, curving, shaping, hammering and polishing the aluminium to achieve the final result.
 Laura Morgan modelled the piece, which took 15 minutes to put on, and almost as long to take off.
 The corset limits motion due to its high neck and extension to the upper hipline.